victor-david/restless-converters/README.md

 ```

 ## Converter Options
-Converter options enable you to affect how the xaml is generated.
+Converter options affect how the xaml is generated.

 | Property | Type | Description |
 | --- | --- | --- |